loeuf-quatre/leaflet-maps-in-R/README.md

 counties <- readOGR(dsn = '.', layer = 'cb_2015_us_county_500k')

-# You've heard the rumors, but Texas does actually fit within
-# the contiguous United States.
-Let's involve ourselves with
-# its counties.
-Note that '48' identifies Texas' counties in
+# Let's involve ourselves with Texas.
+Note that '48'
-# the shapefile (see FIPS file)
+# identifies Texas' counties in the shapefile (see FIPS file)

 texas <- subset(counties, counties$STATEFP %in% '48')